canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     Note that th.. code above may take a long time to run.
 The reason behind this is the number of optimization steps taken by :class:`.OrthogonalSamplingDesigner` especially in lower sample setting (:math:`\leq 128`) as the optimization has a high impact on the quality of the resulting |DoE|.
-You can choose a smaller :code:`step` value (default is 20000 for :code:`sample_size` :math:`\leq 128` and `2000` otherwise) or even set it to 1 or less to avoid any optimization which would accelerate the run time significantly.
+You can choose a smaller :code:`step` value (the default is 20000 for :code:`sample_size` :math:`\leq 128` and `2000` otherwise) or even set it to 1 or less to avoid any optimization, which would accelerate the run time significantly.

-Finally, the reduced estimation variance is even more significant for non-linear and multimodal functions.
-For example, consider the `Ackley function <https://en.wikipedia.org/wiki/Ackley_function>`_ with the recommended default values.
+Finally, the reduced estimation error becomes even more significant for non-linear and multimodal functions.
+For example, consider the `Ackley function <https://en.wikipedia.org/wiki/Ackley_function>`_ with its recommended default values.
+We choose this function due to its multimodality and complexity despite being 2 dimensional.
 It is difficult to compute its expectation, but we can approximate it with a very high number of random samples.

 .. code:: python